 - 8.1.
 Family Life provides an environment where children and young people feel safe. - 8.2.
 Family Life promotes a youth and child safe message, incorporated into appropriate service information literature, staff and volunteer position descriptions.
 Recruitment information sent to prospective volunteers and staff members and information displayed at agency facilities provides the Family Life Statement of Commitment to Child & Youth Safety. - 8.3.
 Family Life manages risk to children and young people's safety in a proactive and effective manner.
 Child safe is managed as a stand alone item and is on the agenda for Executive Leadership Team and Executive Group meetings.
 The Child Safe Risk Register is a stand alone register, is reviewed monthly and is owned by Family Life's Director of Services. - 8.4.
 All Family Life Staff and child related volunteers have access to a Child Safe Risk Assessment and Management Plan which entails a risk assessment and risk management strategies to assist in identifying and managing risks to children within the organisation.
 This management plan is updated at least annually. - 8.5.
 Family Life provides services to children and families face to face and online and considers the safety and wellbeing of children and young people when providing such services.
-Refer to Considerations for the Safety and Wellbeing of Children and Young People when providing face to face and online services. - 8.6.
-Family Life activities will be assessed for risk of causing harm to children in accordance with Client Risk Assessment Including Suicide Risk.
+Refer to 52211 Considerations for the Safety and Wellbeing of Children and Young People when providing face to face and online services. - 8.6.
+Family Life activities will be assessed for risk of causing harm to children in accordance with 52115 Client Risk Assessment Including Suicide Risk. - 8.7.
+Whenever a person below the age of 18 is participating in services, appropriate consents are obtained. - 8.8.
+It is not recommended that children under school age attend a community or group program without parental or guardian supervision.
+Where there may be exceptions to this, this will need to be discussed and approved by the relevant Program Manager.